splunk/splunk-connect-for-syslog/docs/destinations.md

 };
 ```

-## Example 5 Cisco ASA send to a third party SIEM
+## Example 5 Mcafee EPO send to a third party SIEM

 The destination name is taken from the env var each destination must have a unique name regardless of type.
 This value should be short and meaningful

-In most cases when a third party system needs "syslog" the requirement is to send "legacy BSD" as follows
+In most cases when a third party system needs "syslog" the requirement is to send "legacy BSD" as follows.
 This is often refereed to as RFC3194

 ```bash